Bxvu/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Try creating a simple voice interaction that combines speech recognition, Ollama processing, and text-to-speech output.
 Document what you built and how users responded to it.**\*\*

+I used the 2nd example given.
+After figuring my way around some errors that prevented it from working initially, I told my roommates to say hi to it.
+It eventually said hi back.
+Then my housemates asked it some questions like what color is the sky.
+It had a long response time and this bored the roommates so they left.

 ### Serving Pages

 In Lab 1, we served a webpage with flask.
 In this lab, you may find it useful to serve a webpage for the controller on a remote device.
 Here is a simple example of a webserver.